Qubit-efficient and gate-efficient encodings of graph partitioning problems for quantum optimization: Introduction

 \section{Introduction}

-Solving NP-hard combinatorial optimization problems (COPs) using quantum computers has attracted considerable interest, as approximation advantages versus classical techniques are achievable in principle \cite{superpolynomial, Hartung2025} and have been observed in practice \cite{MunozBauza2025, Shaydulin2024}.
+Solving $\mathcal{NP}$-hard combinatorial optimization problems (COPs) using quantum computers has attracted considerable interest, as approximation advantages versus classical techniques are achievable in principle \cite{superpolynomial, Hartung2025} and have been observed in practice \cite{MunozBauza2025, Shaydulin2024}.
 Realizing these advantages, however, critically depends on how efficiently such problems are encoded for execution on quantum hardware.
-In particular, minimizing qubit requirements and gate complexity is crucial across hardware generations, as these factors directly impact error rates, quantum error correction overhead, and, ultimately, the feasibility of solving practical problems at scale \cite{preskill2018, fowler2012surface}.
+In particular, it is crucial to minimize qubit requirements and gate complexity across hardware generations, as these factors directly impact error rates, quantum error correction overhead, and, ultimately, the feasibility of solving practical problems at scale \cite{preskill2018, fowler2012surface}.

 Here, we focus on reducing the qubit and gate requirements for a subset of COPs whose variables take symmetric labels in a finite set of size $k>2$.
 Such higher-arity variables arise naturally in labeling, clustering, and partitioning tasks, and their structure poses distinctive encoding challenges for quantum optimization, particularly when the cardinality of the assigned label set is itself to be minimized.
 A canonical example is \textsc{Minimum Graph Coloring}, in which each vertex is assigned exactly one color, with the objective of minimizing the number of distinct colors used while ensuring that adjacent vertices receive different colors \cite{jensen2011graph}.
 Many problems---including community detection \cite{Fortunato} and graph cutting \cite{Calinescu2008}---share the same underlying form: each vertex $v$ corresponds to a discrete variable $\ell_v \in \{0,\dots,k-1\}$ for some upper bound $k$, and the cost function depends on equality or inequality relations between the labels of adjacent vertices.